History of College

 In November 2012, the College broke ground for its first new academic building in nearly 15 years, a $21-million, 60,000-square-foot facility for its rapidly growing biology and chemistry programs.
 Peeples Hall opened to great fanfare in May 2014, and quickly brought recognition to Dalton State as a state-of-the-art center for research, both by faculty and students.
 Also in 2012, the College re-introduced intercollegiate athletics after a 35-year hiatus.
 The men’s basketball team won the NAIA Division I 2014-2015 national championship.

 The Schwenn administration concluded in December 2014 with his retirement from the College, and Dr. Margaret Venable, provost at Gordon State College, began as Interim President in January 2015 and was appointed President in September of 2015.
 In the summer of 2015, the College broke ground on a new 350-bed student housing facility that opened in the fall of 2016.
 The newly renovated Pope Student Center reopened just in time for the fall semester in August of 2016.
-As Dalton State celebrates its 50th anniversary in 2017, the constant themes of growth and widespread community support are just as strong as they were a half-century before.
+When Dalton State celebrated its 50th anniversary during the 2017-18 academic year, the constant themes of growth and widespread community support were just as strong as they were a half-century before.
 In the spring of 2018 the college broke ground on the renovation of and addition to Gignilliat Memorial Hall.
 When completed in early 2019, the building will house the Wright School of Business.